Representing Clients in Dade County, Broward County and Palm Beach County

 Simple assault is a second-degree misdemeanor.
 That means that someone who is convicted of simple assault could spend up to 60 days in jail or have to be on probation for up to six months.
 You will also likely have to pay a fine of up to $500.

 Aggravated assault, on the other hand, is a third-degree felony.
-That means that someone who is convicted of aggravated assault could be in jail for up to five years.
-If a firearm is used, these penalties could be increased as well.
+That means that someone who the courts convict of aggravated assault could be in jail for up to five years.
+If the defendant used a firearm, these penalties could be increased as well.
 Fines often accompany any required jail time as well.

-The penalties may also increase if the threat was directed to more than one person.
-It will actually be treated as separate offenses, even if you only took a single action—each person threatened could result in a separate assault charge.
+The penalties may also increase if you directed the threat to more than one person.
+The court will actually treat it as a separate offenses, even if you only took a single action—each person threatened could result in a separate assault charge.
 Assault on a law enforcement officer may also carry heavier penalties as well.

 Defenses to Assault